AnbuRick/endeavor/README.md

 # endeavor
-An attempt to familiarize with Git while enabling Portfolio storage in the Hub
+An attempt to familiarize with Git while enabling misc projects storage in the Hub